Farmzz Blog

 How much does it cost?

 Farm-specific tools like Farmzz range from $65 to $80 per month depending on billing period.
 Generic tools vary widely: email-only tools start at $13/month but don't include SMS.
 Adding SMS separately can cost $0.01–$0.05 per message, which adds up quickly at scale.
-The key is total cost, including your time: a purpose-built tool that saves you 3 hours/week is cheaper than a free tool that takes twice as long to use.
+Compare total cost, including your time: a purpose-built tool that saves you 3 hours/week is cheaper than a free tool that takes twice as long to use.

 Do I need to worry about spam laws?